EtiTheSpirit/ROR2VoidReaverModFixed/README.md

 ### Fixes
 * Interrupting Undertow with another ability (like Dive) no longer eats your stock.
+* Fixed a bug where the preview character was perpetually in its falling animation.

 ## 2.0.6
 #### In all fairness, it *was* pretty OP.